 “Painted Ladies” by Anna Britten, Simple Things Magazine, September 2013.

-“Our Bodies, Our Ink: ‘Bodies of Subversion’ Explores Women with Tattoos” (review) by Dwight Garner, The New York Times, July 3, 2013. (reprinted in South China Morning Post, World News Network)
+(review) “Our Bodies, Our Ink: ‘Bodies of Subversion’ Explores Women with Tattoos” by Dwight Garner, The New York Times, July 3, 2013.

-“The Colorful, Subversive History of Women With Tattoos” by Steven Heller, The Atlantic, April 4, 2013.
+(review) “The Colorful, Subversive History of Women With Tattoos,” by Steven Heller, The Atlantic, April 4, 2013.

 “Women and Tattoos Throughout History” by Monica Bielanko, Babble.com, April 1, 2013.

-“AHA Advocate Talk: Margot Mifflin,” Awarenes, Harmony, Acceptance Advocates.
+“AHA Advocate Talk: Margot Mifflin,” Awareness, Harmony, Acceptance Advocates (Ball State University “Breaking the Prejudice” Project).

 Interview on “NightHawk” with Geoff Currier, CJOB, Winnipeg.
 Feb 15, 10:00.